chrisohaver/lrt/README.md

       * `terraform init ../../contrib/terraform/packet/`
       * `terraform apply -var-file=cluster.tfvars ../../contrib/terraform/packet`
    1. Manually `ssh` into each system to accept the rsa fingerprint into your known hosts.
-`
+   1. Update packages in each system: `apt-get update` then `apt-get upgrade` `

 1. Build K8s Cluster on Systems